michaeltroxler/mobileid/docs/source/introduction.rst

 tensible, allowing participants to use optional features such as encryption of identity data, discovery of OpenID Providers, and session management, when it makes sense for them.
 See https://openid.net/connect/faq/ for a set of answers to Frequently Asked Questions.
-The Mobile ID solution protects access to your company data and app
+The Mobile ID solution protects access to your company data and app.

 .. _Basic Key Concepts - Terminology: